jxmejia/trivia/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run prettier`

+Runs [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) tools for identifying and reporting linting errors found in code.
+Note that Prettier has been loaded as an ESlint plugin.

+Use `npm run prettier-fix` for automated fix on linting errors.

+### `npm run storybook`

+Brings up Storybook, our component library explorer.

+Use `npm build-storybook` to build a static version of storybook.

 ### `npm test`